INVESTOR TERMS AND CONDITIONS

 3. Confidentiality.
-An Investor shall not use any information contained in the Posting except for the purposes of considering an investment in the Company, either on your own or obtaining advice independently from CC or the Custodian.
+An Investor shall not use any information contained in the Posting except for the purposes of considering an investment in the Company (this analysis to be either made on your own or with advice obtained independently from CC or the Custodian).
 Without limitation, each Investor agrees with CC and with each Company that it will not directly or indirectly seek to use the information to enter into competition with the Company or to solicit employees, customers or suppliers of the Company.
 Any information contained in a Posting is confidential and must not be disclosed or distributed to any third party except with the prior written consent of the Company given in its absolute discretion.
-You may disclosethis information with your external advisors (including without limitation your accountant, solicitor or financial advisors) on a confidential basis.
+You may disclose this information to your external advisors (including without limitation your accountant, solicitor or financial advisors) on a confidential basis, and for the purposes of considering an investment only.
 You may also disclose information if you are required to do so by law or any securities exchange or regulatory or governmental body or authority.

 6. Terms of the investment agreement.
 Although, in most cases, an Investor will not be a party to the investment agreement, an Investor will be able to see the agreement either as part of the Posting, or at a later stage before the completion and execution of the investment.
 In any event, the investment agreement may contain, amongst other provisions, some or all of the following provisions: